Sex & Cigarettes

-Sex & Cigarettes is the eighth studio album by American singer Toni Braxton.
+Sex & Cigarettes is the ninth studio album by American singer Toni Braxton.
 It was released on March 23, 2018, by Def Jam Recordings.
 Her first solo album in eight years, it served as her debut for the label after signing a new record deal.
 Braxton worked with a variety of producers on the album, including Fred Ball, Antonio Dixon, Kenny "Babyface" Edmonds, Dapo Torimiro, Stuart Crichton, Tricky Stewart, and Pierre Medor.
 Its release was preceded by the release of two singles, "Deadwood" and "Long as I Live" as well as a remix EP of the song "Coping" which features on the album.

 The album received mainly positive reviews from music critics and debuted and peaked at number 22 on the US Billboard 200.
 It was nominated for three Grammy Awards, including Best R&B Album at the 61st awards ceremony.
 In promotion of Sex & Cigarettes, Braxton launched her As Long As I Live Tour which began in January 2019 in Northern America, visiting 21 cities, and concluded in United Kingdom in November 2019.
 It was Braxton's first album to be issued with a Parental Advisory warning, and an edited version was also made available.